kuoshih/Parrot_bebop/README.md

 ## Run the code
-Connect your wifi to Bebop2
+Connect your WiFi to Bebop2 (Turn on Bebop's power)
-# run the Bebop2 driver
+run the Bebop2 driver
 $roslaunch bebop_driver bebop_node.launch
-# run the node for receiving and sending data
+run the node for receiving and sending data
 $rosrun bebop listener

 The bebop will take off, moving foward, backward and land.